muratk3n/thirdwave/en/tweets/2020/week26d.md

 ---

-Bowman is the progressive likely to unseat a centrist.
-Very cool.
+Bowman is a progressive likely to unseat a centrist.

 "@PpollingNumbers